GiftedNovaHD/SerpentVAE-public/serpentvae/modules/reconstruction_losses/README.md

 # Reconstruction Losses
 This folder contains the reconstruction losses that we support.
-It also contains the helper function we use to instantiate the losses.
+It also contains the helper function we use to instantiate the losses, `create_recon_loss(loss_name: str, reduction: str, discrete: bool) -> Callable[[Tensor, Tensor], Tensor]` in `create_recon_loss.py`.

 ## Available Losses
 ### Continuous Losses